Baplar/ResoniteLinuxSplitteningPatches/docs/NativeProton.md

 # Native setup - Proton

-_All of the paths in the code snippets below assume your Steam library is setup at the default location `$HOME/.local/share/Steam`.
+_All of the paths in the code snippets below assume your Steam library is setup at the default location`$HOME/.local/share/Steam/steamapps`.
 If your setup is different, adapt the paths accordingly._

-- Make sure `dotnet-runtime` (or your distro’s equivalent) is installed on your system
 - (Optional) Make a backup of your current Proton prefix, to be able to restore your release environment
 ```sh
 cd $HOME/.local/share/Steam/steamapps/compatdata/